 In 1997, there was a peace agreement between the tribal insurgents and the Bangladeshi government, but the latter had failed to this date to stop the invasion of tribal land by Bengali farmers.
 Clashes between the Tripura people and Bengali settlers over land use are still unfortunately common.

-© Photos by Edith Scharffenberg taken during an ethnographic trip to Bangladesh.
+© Photos of the Tripura people by Edith Scharffenberg taken during an ethnographic trip to Bangladesh.